appveyor/website/src/docs/how-to/filtering-commits.md

   message: /\[chore\]/
 ```

-NOTE: AppVeyor searches for skip commit string in the commit message text before first empty line only.
-This is done to prevent confusion when squashed commits are not being built when older commit (in the squashed commits list) has skip commit string.
+NOTE: AppVeyor searches for skip commit string in the commit message title only (text before first empty line) only.
+This is done to prevent confusion when squashed commits are not being built in case older commit (in the squashed commits list) has skip commit string.

+AppVeyor searches for [skip ci] / [ci skip] / [skip appveyor] in the commit message title only.
+This avoids confusion when squashing commits, in particular with the GitHub squash-and-merge feature.

 ### Skip directive in commit message

 AppVeyor supports "standard" directives to skip a build of particular commit.

-Add `[skip ci]` or `[ci skip]` to commit message and build won't be triggered by AppVeyor for that commit.
+Add `[skip ci]` or `[ci skip]` to commit message title and build won't be triggered by AppVeyor for that commit.
 Or explicitly skip AppVeyor only with `[skip appveyor]` and still allow any other CI to build the commit (eg. Travis CI).

 NOTE: The `[` and `]` brackets in `[skip ci]`, etc are required!
 Not just the text inside the brackets.

-NOTE: Similarly to custom skip commit message, AppVeyor searches for `[skip ci] / [ci skip] / [skip appveyor]` in the commit message text before first empty line to prevent squashed commits filtering confusion.
+NOTE: Similarly to custom skip commit message, AppVeyor searches for [skip ci] / [ci skip] / [skip appveyor] in the commit message title only.
+This avoids confusion when squashing commits, in particular with the GitHub squash-and-merge feature.

 ### Include commits